ZanderSparrow/react-login/README.md

 # Simple Login Example App

-This app was built in React, and was was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This app was built in React, and was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 Styling was done using [Material UI](https://mui.com/).

 ## Getting Started
 Download the code, and run `cd react-login` from the directory containing the code, then `npm install` to install the dependencies.